hxAri/Kanashi/README.md

 ![Kanashi · Logo](https://raw.githubusercontent.com/hxAri/hxAri/main/assets/images/1654820424;51ydWrxRcv.png)

+Please note that this is not fully finished or not ready to use, if you are interested in using it please I don't require you to wait for this to finish because I am also busy.

 ## Abouts
 Kanashi is an open source project that can be used to login to real Instagram accounts via Linux Terminal and Android Termux, this also includes taking CSRF Tokens and Login Session IDs, besides that you can use Tokens and IDs to do various things like Instagram Web.